-(b) Permittees are advised that the Agency shall cause a “Recorded Notice of Environmental Resource Permit,” Form No. 62-330.090(1), to be recorded in the public records of the county where the property is located in accordance with subsection 62-330.090(7), F.A.C., upon issuance of a permit, except for certain types of activities identified in that subsection.
+Permittees are advised that the Agency shall cause a “Recorded Notice of Environmental Resource Permit,” Form No. 62-330.090(1), to be recorded in the public records of the county where the property is located in accordance with subsection 62-330.090(7), F.A.C., upon issuance of a permit, except for certain types of activities identified in that subsection.

-12.7 Subsequent Transfers
+12.8 Subsequent Transfers